ProtoLife/daptics-api/pydocmd/graphql_api.md

 ### SessionParameters

-Information about the experimental space parameters for a PDT session.
+Information about the experimental space parameters for a session.

 <table>
 <thead>